Updated February 2024

 My husband loved the Balneum the best, as it was like getting a massage!
 On our second round of doing all the baths, we probably spent around 20 minutes in this one.

 When the first bell was rung, we headed to the relaxation lounge area to enjoy our cava and truffles and then did the circuit again until our session was over.

 What I loved

 The atmosphere is so tranquil and relaxing and it’s beautifully designed – with dim lighting, exposed brickwork and romantic candles.
 As the number of people are limited, it never feels busy and there were times where it was just the two of us in a pool.
 Although it was only 90 minutes, it felt much longer and I left feeling so relaxed – like I’d been there all day or as though I’d actually had a massage instead of just enjoying the various baths!

-The 90 minute bath tour costs £90 per person and it was £12 per person to add cava and truffles or £8 for an organic juice.
+The 90 minute bath tour costs £115 per person (price updated in 2024) and it was £12 per person to add cava and truffles or £8 for an organic juice.

 AIRE has numerous locations around the world, including New York, Chicago, Barcelona, Copenhagen and more.
 Next time I’m in any of these cities I will definitely book a visit!
 We absolutely loved our spa experience at AIRE and would highly recommend it if you’re looking for a spa that’s a bit different to others and if you really want to leave relaxed and refreshed.